 Dunnes Stores loses appeal over €36.5m plastic bag levy

-Supreme Court rejects company’s claim that ‘flimsy’ plastic bags did not fall within scope of levy
+Supreme Court rejects company’s claim that levy did not apply to ‘flimsy’ plastic bags

-Dunnes Stores argued the Revenue assessments wrongly included bags used for wrapping for fruit and vegetables, or for hygiene purposes.
+Dunnes Stores had argued the plastic bags in relation to which assessments were made were not subject to the levy

 Dunnes Stores has lost its Supreme Court appeal concerning the validity of laws under which the Revenue Commissioners later raised tax assessments of €36.5 million on the supermarket chain concerning certain plastic bags.